StefanMaron/MSDyn365BC.Code.History/system application/source/System Application/Barcode/README.md

 ### UPC-A (value: 202)

- UPC-A - The Universal Product Code (UPC; redundantly: UPC code) is a barcode symbology that is widely used in the United States, Canada, Europe, Australia, New Zealand, and other countries for tracking trade items in stores.
+ UPC-A - The Universal Product Code (UPC; redundantly: UPC code) is a barcode symbology that is widely used in the United States, Canada, Europe, Australia, New Zealand, and other countries/regions for tracking trade items in stores.

 ### UPC-E (value: 203)